 Ducting.
-Wall or floor registers, and return air grills MUST be kept clear of any obstructions.
-Any such restrictions will prevent the furnace from correct operation.
-Closeable registers will reduce air flow.
-Never shut registers off completely, possibly causing furnace to limit out and shut down.
+This furnace is called a "BLOW THRU" system and no duct work is used.
+Any restrictions in front of grill, will prevent the furnace from correct operation.
+Never block grill off completely, possibly causing furnace to limit out and shut down.

 Propane pressure, as defined in Chapter Four - Systems, is extremely important.
 A dial gauge or U-tube manometer is required to perform tests and adjustments.
-Pressure must be set at 11 inches w.c. (water column) plus or minus 1/2 inch.
+Pressure must be set at 11 inches w c. (water column) plus or minus 1/2 inch.
 Incorrect gas pressure can cause any appliance to operate inconsistently and cause poor combustion.
 Only qualified technicians with proper equipment should make any mechanical adjustments.